appium/appium-geckodriver/README.md

  - Android (note that `android` *cannot* be passed as a value to `platformName` capability; it should always equal to the *host* platform name)

 In order to run your automated tests on Android it is necessary to have [Android SDK](https://developer.android.com/studio) installed, so the destination device is marked as `online` in the `adb devices -l` command output.

+Since the version 1.0.0 this driver is only compatible with Appium 2.
+Use the `appium driver install gecko` CLI command to add it to your server dist.

 Gecko driver allows to define multiple criterions for platform selection and also to fine-tune your automation session properties.
 This could be done via the following session capabilities: